-Sonanadi forest rest house is situated in the Sonanadi ecotourism zone of the Sonanadi Wildlife Sanctuary which is an extended part of Corbett Tiger Reserve.
-Sonanadi is blessed with amazing beauty of flora and fauna which is situated in the north of Sonanadi river.
+Sonanadi ecotourism zone is situated in the Sonanadi Wildlife Sanctuary which is an extended part of Corbett Tiger Reserve.
+Sonanadi is blessed with the amazing beauty of flora and fauna which is situated in the north of the Sonanadi river.

-The Forest Rest Houses (or FRHs) available at Sonanadi are listed as following:-
+The FRHs available at Sonanadi are listed as follows:-

-3. Pakhro FRH It has 2 double bed rooms available with all the basic amenities.
+3. Rathuwadhab FRH It has 2 double bedrooms available with all the basic amenities.

-At this zone FRH premises there’s no restaurant available but you will get a cook/caretaker with all the utensils, stove and gas available in a kitchen.
+In this zone FRH’s premises there’s not any restaurant availability but there you will get a cook with all the utensils, stove and gas available in a kitchen.
 You have to provide raw material to the cook and he will prepare you the meals whatever you ask for.

 Note:- You will only get vegetarian food inside the National Park because Non-Veg food is not allowed inside the Park.

 Sonanadi Wildlife Sanctuary is blessed with a surprise package loaded with various faunas when it comes to the fauna part.
 The sanctuary is a match for the typical North Indian tropical forests.

 The plant life of the sanctuary is rich in different species of Sal, Sheesham, Semal, Bali, Aonla, Jamun, Kanthber, Figs and along with medicinal plants and some endangered species of Herbs and Shrubs.

 The Wildlife reserve is the shelter for about 600 types of resident and migratory birds.
 The diversity of avifauna in Sonanadi Sanctuary represents approximately 6% of the total bird species in the world.

 The profuse gathering of bird species in the sanctuary offers a prospect to view 150 species of birds in a limited visit to Sonanadi Sanctuary.